 Multiple selectable and custom dynamic range compression curves can be associated with an Audio Program to facilitate adaptation to various listening environments.
-The presence of a curve selectable DRC is indicated bv the bitstream metadata m bCustomDRCCurveMDPresent as defined in ETSI TS 103 491 v1.2.1(2019-05) [91].
+The presence of a selectable DRC curve is indicated by the bitstream metadata parameter m_bCustomDRCCurveMDPresent as defined in ETSI TS 103 491 v1.2.1(2019-05) [91].
 Different curves can be used to accommodate various playback environments.
 These curves are based on the DRC compression types and parameters based on the general symmetry between the amount of boost against attenuation.
 Specific slow/fast attack and release times are associated with each profile.

-DRC Curve Compression type Boost vs attenuation parameter Common 1 Low Α В Common 2 Low C Common 3 Low Common 4 Medium Α Common 5 Medium В \mathbf{C} Common 6 Medium A Common 7 High High В Common 8 C Common 9 High
+DRC Curve Compression type Boost vs attenuation

+parameter

+Common 1 Low Α

+Common 2 Low В

+Common 3 Low С

+Common 4 Medium А

+Common 5 Medium В

+Common 6 Medium С

+Common 7 High А

+Common 8 High В

+Common 9 High С